-If you’re in a full-screen program and need to kill it quickly, but can’t make it to the top taskbar with the Apple logo in, there’s a quick combination of keys to hit.
-Command, Option, and Escape will immediately bring up the window over anything you currently have live on the screen.
+Caught in a full-screen program and need an instant escape?
+If the top taskbar with the iconic Apple logo is out of reach, a keyboard combo has your back.
+Hitting Command, Option, and Escape will bring up the Force Quit window over anything else you’ve got going on your screen.

-Programs might hang for a few seconds, but eventually, they’ll vanish just as quickly as they crashed.
+Sure, programs might linger for a few seconds, but they’ll soon vanish just as swiftly as they crashed.

 Force Quit via Terminal on macOS